mmanchev23/healthy-at-home/README.md

 ### **How to start the backend application locally?**
 1. Install [Python](https://www.python.org/downloads/)
-2. Open the folder with the project inside and install the required packages in a virtual environment:
+2. Open the folder with the project inside and run the following commands in a virtual environment:
-   - `pip install -r requirements.txt`
+   1. `pip install -r requirements.txt`
-3. Run the following commands:
-   1. `python manage.py makemigrations`
    2. `python manage.py migrate`
    3. `python manage.py runserver`